raypeng/DGBDT/index.md

 now roughly as follows (steps 1 and 2 same as before):

-3. While there are still nodes to be split, each worker first uses their local histogram to evaluate possible split points.
+3. While there are still nodes to be split, each worker first uses their local histograms to evaluate possible split points.

 4. Each worker votes for their top k features, where k is a configurable parameter.